 Today’s NYT Connections words

-Here are the 16 words on the board, in the order presented:
+Here are the 16 words on the board, in the order they appeared.

 Today’s NYT Connections hints